Operational researcher

-Operational researchers use mathematical methods to help organisations develop better systems and operational procedures.
+Operational researchers use their scientific and mathematical skills to help organisations solve problems and develop better systems and operational procedures

-You'll examine an organisation's operations and use mathematical modelling, simulation, optimisation, data science and other analytical approaches to find more effective ways of working.
-The organisation is then able to use the information to develop a strategic policy and make better decisions.
+You'll examine an organisation's operations to find more effective ways of working, using a range of analytical approaches such as mathematical modelling and problem-structuring techniques.
+The organisation is then able to use this information to develop their strategic policy and make better decisions.

 Operational research is also sometimes referred to as management science.
 Job titles vary and may include operational analyst, operational research analyst or operations consultant.
 Check job adverts to make sure the job reflects the work of an operational researcher.